 A child dances during a tour inside the Roundhouse on Dec.
-8. The Zia symbol, adopted by the state from Zia Pueblo, is combined with the state seal in the floor at the very center of the building.
-(Photo by Austin Fisher / Source NM)
+8. (Photo by Austin Fisher / Source NM)

 A coalition of tribal leaders announced Tuesday that despite “productive, meaningful, and respectful” conversations with leadership of the New Mexico State Senate, they still do not accept any of the alterations to the Senate district map they drew up earlier this year.